-Chick tracts are evangelical tracts produced by Chick Publications, Inc., based in Rancho Cucamonga, California (although the mailing address is in Ontario, Canada).
+Chick tracts are evangelical tracts produced by Chick Publications, Inc., based in Rancho Cucamonga, California.
 These booklet-style tracts carry attention-grabbing titles such as “A Demon’s Nightmare,” “The Execution,” “The Death Cookie,” and “Party Girl.”
 Each booklet contains a story, illustrated with cartoons, designed to grab attention and present its message in a clear, convincing manner.

 The artwork illustrating Chick tracts is simple, bold, and arresting.
 The tracts have a small format (about 3 by 5 inches), and most of them are about 20 pages long.
 They definitely pique interest.
 Whether or not a person likes Chick tracts, one thing is for sure: the tracts leave an impression.
 If you’ve read a Chick tract, you’re likely to remember it.
 Some people maintain collections of Chick tracts, and there is a permanent display of Chick’s work in the Smithsonian Institution.

 Chick tracts have attracted much attention because of their lurid illustrations and sometimes-controversial subject matter.
 There are several titles in the collection that are specifically aimed at the Catholic religion, which Chick presents as false, demonic, and corrupt to the core.
 Other tracts take on evolution, the Mormon Church, and other religions.
 Chick is sometimes accused of overusing stereotypes to depict the unsaved and the self-righteous, but, of course, his tracts are cartoons.